 If you’re planning to travel to New York during one of its public holidays, it is possible that certain of its top attractions are closed.
-However, you will be able to enjoy a very special and unique atmosphere in the city.
+Instead, you will enjoya very special and unique atmosphere in the city.

 Martin Luther King Jr. Day: Third Monday of January.
 In honour of Martin Luther King Jr who fought to defend racial equality.

 President’s Day: Third Monday of February.
 Celebrated in honour of George Washington and all of United States’ Presidents.

 Memorial Day: Last Monday of May.
 To remember the soldiers who died while serving in the country’s armed forces.

 Independence Day: 4 July.
 On the 4 July, 1776, 13 colonies became independent from British domination and formed the first States of the country.

 Labor day: First Monday of September

 Columbus Day: Second Monday of October.
 Remembers Christopher Columbus’ arrival to the Americas on 12 October, 1492.

 Veterans Day: 11 November.
 The anniversary of the signing of the armistice.